kedro-org/kedro/docs/source/get_started/starters.md

 Under the hood, the value will be passed to the [`--checkout` flag in Cookiecutter](https://cookiecutter.readthedocs.io/en/1.7.2/usage.html#works-directly-with-git-and-hg-mercurial-repos-too).

-## Use a starter in interactive mode

-By default, when you create a new project using a starter, `kedro new` launches [by asking you to enter the `project_name`](./new_project.md#create-a-new-project-interactively).

-* `project_name` - A human readable name for your new project

-Kedro will then automatically generate the following two variables from the entered `project_name`:

-* `repo_name` - A name for the directory that holds your project repository
-* `python_package` - A Python package name for your project package (see [Python package naming conventions](https://www.python.org/dev/peps/pep-0008/#package-and-module-names))

-This mode assumes that the starter requires no additional configuration variables.

 ## Use a starter with a configuration file

+By default, when you create a new project using a starter, `kedro new` asks you to enter the `project_name`, which it uses to set the `repo_name` and `python_package` name.
+This is the same behavior as when you [create a new empty project](./new_project.md#create-a-new-empty-project)

-Kedro also allows you to [specify a configuration file](./new_project.md#create-a-new-project-from-a-configuration-file) to create a project.
+However, Kedro also allows you to [specify a configuration file](./new_project.md#create-a-new-project-from-a-configuration-file) when you create a project using a Kedro starter.
 Use the `--config` flag alongside the starter:

 ```bash
 kedro new --config=my_kedro_pyspark_project.yml --starter=pyspark
 ```

-This option is useful when the starter requires more configuration than the interactive mode requires.
+This option is useful when the starter requires more configuration than the default mode requires.